 112.7(g)(1) Fully fence each facility handling, processing, and storing oil and lock and/or guard entrance gates the facility is not in production or is unattended.

-Fencing is not provided around individual oil storage areas but it does surround the entire facility.
+Fencing is provided around the entire facility.

 6.7.2.
 Flow valves locked